 Verdict

 For new investors, Personal Capital is a perfect vehicle for an initial entry into the world of investments.
-The big fees for managed assets don’t come until you’re talking about millions of dollars.
-And with their free tools and superlative dashboard, all the information you need to grow a fledgling nest egg is accessed fairly easily.
+The big fees for managed assets don’t come until you discuss millions of dollars.
+With their free tools and superlative dashboard, all the information you need to grow a fledgling nest egg is easily accessed.

-Using these tools can help you avoid mistakes or fees that might seem small in the near term, but that, when left unchecked, can add up to a significant loss over the ears.
+Using these tools can help you avoid mistakes or fees that might seem small in the near term but can add up to a significant loss over the ears when left unchecked.
 Plus, they have the word ‘personal’ in their name for a reason.

 If you need a little bit more hand-holding than a typical Robo-investment brokerage provides, Personal Capital is your best bet.
 Like what you are hearing?
 Read our full Personal Capital SRI Review.